lucj/katacoda-scenarios/k0s/single-node/step2.md

 `sudo k0s start`{{execute}}

-Next verify it has been started properly:
+Next, after a few seconds, verify it has been started properly:

 `sudo k0s status`{{execute}}

 You should should get an output similar the following one:

 ```
-Version: v1.21.2+k0s.0
+Version: v1.21.3+k0s.0
-Process ID: 1672
+Process ID: 1343
 Parent Process ID: 1
 Role: controller+worker
 Init System: linux-systemd